UP

 Reynier Jansz., Vermeer's father and one of Neeltge's three children born before her first husband's death, was born in his father's house.

-In 1611, Reynier, who was then about twenty years old, went to Amsterdam to train as a "caffawercker" (silkworker).
-Caffa was a kind of fine satin woven with patterns or pictorial motifs widely used for clothes, curtains and furniture-covering.
+In 1611, Reynier, who was then about twenty years old, went to Amsterdam to train as a caffawercker (silkworker).
+Caffa was a kind of fine satin woven with patterns or pictorial motifs widely used for clothes, curtains, and furniture-covering.
 Some scholars have speculated that Vermeer's predilections for this material may have been related to a childhood remembrance, although luxurious satin garments were one of the principal selling points of the elite interior and portrait markets.
-At the end of his apprenticeship, in 1615, Reynier married Digna, a native of Antwerp, in Amsterdam.
+At the end of his apprenticeship in 1615, Reynier married Digna, a native of Antwerp, in Amsterdam.
 The ceremony was officiated by the famous Calvinist preacher, Jacobus Triglandius on July 19.
-When Digna signed the marriage register to the effect that the couple was free of blood ties she signed with an "X." She later learned to sign her name.
+When Digna signed the marriage register to the effect that the couple was free of blood ties, she signed with an "X." She later learned to sign her name.
 Shortly after their marriage the couple settled in Delft.
 Vermeer's sister, Gertruy, was born in March of 1620, 12 years earlier than Johannes.

-In 1623, Reyniers' and Digna's movable goods were appraised and valued at 693 guilders.
+In 1623, Reynier's and Digna's movable goods were appraised and valued at 693 guilders.
 Their paintings, which included four princely portraits, a few pictures of the Old Testament, a brothel scene (bordeeltje) and a painting of "an Italian piper," were worth 53 guilders.
 Vermeer's uncle Anthony had already adopted the surname "Vermeer" by 1625 while the artist's father is mentioned as Reynier Jansz Vermeer in 1640.
 Vermeer's family background would be described today as lower-middle-class.

-Birth and Living in Delft
+Birth and Life in Delft

 Montias believed that the Flying Fox was located "two houses east of the Old Men's Home," which would correspond to the present-day civic number 23, Voldersgracht.
 From 1620–1640 changes had been made just in the row of houses at 2–27.
 Some buildings were probably joined and then split into still other lots.
 Consensus has it that the most probable location of the Flying Fox is at 25 or 26.
-The scholar Kees Kaldenbach pinpoints at 26.
+The scholar Kees Kaldenbach pinpoints the location at 26.

 The ground floor of the new house was an inn, called Mechelen.
 The back side of the building dropped straight down into the waters of the Voldersgracht.
 The façade of the Guild of Saint Luke could be seen from a back window just across the canal.
 Along the right-hand side of Mechelen ran a narrow alley, the Old Mens' Alley, which no longer exits, leading from Market Place to a small bridge and up to the front door of the Guild.
 An effigy of the Mechelen's front side (fig. 3) is preserved in an etching by Leonard Schenkmade, after a drawing by Abraham Rademaker.
 A drawing by Gerrit Lambert (fig. 4), instead, shows the alley which leads to the façade of the Guild.
+Around 1631, Reynier, at around forty years of age, registered with the Guild as an art-dealer.
+Due to the high demand for paintings, intermediaries emerged in the market, and Reynier's proximity to many painters and potential art-buying customers might have influenced his entry into the art trade.Anthony Bailey, Vermeer: A View of Delft (New York: Holt Paperbacks, 2002), 43.

 Leonard Schenk after a drawing by Abraham Rademaker